 The backpacker method: Our first try at learning to surf

-Being backpackers we are eternally on a budget and on the lookout for the more inexpensive way to make experiences happen.
+Being backpackers we are eternally on a budget and on the lookout for the more inexpensive way to make experiences happen and after grabbing some cheap flights over to Queensland we were on a mission to learn to surf on a budget!
 We heard from other backpackers about some incredibly cheap lessons over in Agnes water and decided to give them a go!
 Now, they say you get what you pay for and for us, this was partly true with the self declared cheapest surf lessons Australia!
 I managed to stand up and ride the first wave and by the end of the lesson I was catching waves myself and surfing independently, however Shorty found it a little harder to get the hang of and ended up sitting on the beach and giving up!

 A large group, a lack of direction and some luck: